-- Figure 6.
-These datasets are part of a homogenized time series.
-From the GPS data, 1-h average values of local integrated TWV have been computed each 6 hours.
-The radiosoundings have been performed once or twice per day at the selected sites (00:00 and 12:00 UTC).
+radiosoundings have been performed once or twice per day at the selected sites (00:00 and 12:00 UTC).
 Further details about processing can be found in Negusini et al. (2016).
-As for the AMSU-B and MHS TWV values, we selected points fulfilling the data conditions of ±1h from the integrated GPS measurements (00:00, 06:00, 12:00, 18:00UTC) and found in a 50 km radius around the GPS/RS stations.
-Additionally, TWV data from ERA5 reanalysis - 25 (Copernicus Climate Change Service, C3S) were obtained using the same conditions.
-The resulting the AMSU-B, MHS, ERA5, GPS and radiosonde time series in Figure 7 present generally consistent patterns and reasonable seasonal evolution, with drier winters and wetter summers.
+As for the AMSU-B and MHS TWV values, we selected points fulfilling the data conditions of $\pm 1 h$ from the integrated GPS measurements (00:00, 06:00, 12:00 and 18:00 UTC) and found in a 50 km radius around the GPS and RS stations.
+Additionally, TWV data from ERA5 reanalysis (Copernicus Climate Change Service, C3S, 2017) were obtained using the same conditions.
+The resulting AMSU-B, MHS, ERA5, GPS and radiosonde time series in Fig. 7 present generally consistent patterns and reasonable seasonal evolution, with drier winters and wetter summers.
 Overall, the datasets have worse agreement during the summer months, mainly due to "spikier" data, i.e. more extreme water vapour values.
 Due to this pronounced seasonal cycle, we separate the results between summer (April to September) and winter (October to March) in the following analysis.
-There seems to be a slight wet bias in - 30 summer for both satellite-derived TWV with respect to the other datasets.
+There seems to be a slight wet bias in summer for both satellite-derived TWV with respect to the other datasets.

 Scatter plots comparing each dataset (both satellite and reanalysis) with both radiosondes and GPS have been prepared for each season and station.
-As an example, Figure 8 shows the results for Alert.
+As an example, Fig. 8 shows the results for Alert.
 The correlation coefficients vary between 0.55 to 0.88, and the correlations in winter seems to be generally lower.
 We presume this is just a numerical effect because of the narrower data distribution.
-The RMSD, in contrast, is higher in summer (as seen in Figure 9).
+The RMSD, in contrast, is higher in summer (as seen in Fig. 9).
 The only difference between both satellite-based retrievals seems to be a smaller number of coincident points between the MHS TWV and the radiosondes TWV (approximately half of the data points).

 Figure 9 shows all fit parameters for the five stations, with separated results between summer and winter.
-There seems to be only little difference between the results from the two satellite-based retrievals, which corroborates our confidence in the MHS-

-- 5 based retrieval.
-Over the three quality indicating parameters RMSD, bias and correlation coefficient there is even a slight, but consistent advantage for the MHS based retrieval.
-The bias values are almost all negative, and the RMSD is along usual values for TWV studies at high latitudes (as seen in Palm et al. (2010) for Ny Ålesund and in Buehler et al. (2012) for Kiruna), which reassures us on the quality of satellite-based TWV retrievals.
-The higher RMSD values in the Arctic summer in Figure 9 can also be seen at high PW values over 7 kg/m2 during summer for all methods in Figure 8 (left, top and bottom).
-One explanation - 10 for the smaller bias and RMSD during winter can be that also the absolute values during winter are small.
+There seems to be only little difference between the results from the two satellite-based retrievals, which corroborates our confidence in the MHS-based retrieval.
+Over the three quality-indicating parameters, RMSD, bias and correlation coefficient, there is even a slight but consistent advantage for the MHS-based retrieval.
+The bias values are almost all negative, and the RMSD is along usual values for TWV studies at high latitudes (as seen in Palm et al., 2010, for Ny-Ålesund and in Buehler et al., 2012, for Kiruna), which reassures us of the quality of satellite-based TWV retrievals.
+The higher RMSD values in the Arctic summer in Fig. 9 can also be seen at high TWV values over 7 kg m-2 during summer for all methods in Fig. 8a and c.
+One explanation for the smaller bias and RMSD during winter can be that also the absolute values during winter are small.
 The reason for a low correlation is likely that the temporal coherence is less pronounced.